wesleytian/blog/content/2019/whitney.md

 He died several hours later, after being removed from the 14,495-foot summit by helicopter.
 </blockquote>

+We drove back to our Airbnb in Lone Pine shortly afterwards.

 #### Part 3: The Big Day